Last Updated on January 29, 2026 by Emily Hopkins

 Migration laws

-However, a visa or residence permit may be required for extended stays or specific purposes like work or study.
-Note that Portugal is a member of the European Union (EU), allowing EU citizens to live and work in Portugal without needing a residence permit.
+As a member of the European Union (EU), Portugal allows EU citizens to live and work in the country without needing a residence permit.

-On the other hand, the US has a diverse range of visa categories.
-Popular options include work visas, family-sponsored visas, and student visas.
-Each category has specific eligibility criteria and application processes.
+In contrast, the United States uses a visa-based immigration system with many distinct categories.
+Common visa types include work visas, family-sponsored visas, and student visas.
+Each category has its own eligibility requirements and application procedures.

-Permanent residency in the US is often obtained through a Green Card (Lawful Permanent Resident status).
-This can be through family sponsorship, employment, refugee/asylee status, or the Diversity Visa Lottery.
+Permanent residency in the US is obtained through a Green Card, also known as Lawful Permanent Resident status.
+This can be granted through family sponsorship, employment, refugee or asylum status, or the Diversity Visa Lottery program.

-Foreign nationals with a Green Card can apply for US citizenship through naturalization.
-This involves meeting specific residency and other eligibility requirements.
+Foreign nationals who hold a Green Card may apply for US citizenship through naturalization after meeting residency and other legal requirements.

 Let’s Move to Europe